GoInterject/GoInterject.github.io/wGetStarted/L-Create-CustomerOrders.md

 ![](/images/L-Create-CustOrders/22.jpg)
 <br>

-Below is an example of what a Formatting Range might look like.
+Below is an example of what a Formatting Range might look like (Note the column addition after Col C).
 It is okay to leave values there to visualize the formatting as long as it is understood the columns noted in the Column Definition will override the cells with data.

 ![](/images/L-Create-CustOrders/23.jpg)
 <br>